wschwab/NFette/README.md

 Contract tests go in the `test` directory.
 There is a suite of tests for the contracts that is not, as of this writing, a part of the repo, though we hope to reintegrate them.
 Hardhat uses a custom implementation of [Waffle](https://ethereum-waffle.readthedocs.io/en/latest/getting-started.html).

-`scripts` contains a deployment script (`deploy.js`) which currently deploys a NFette factory, a test NFT contract, and a mock ERC20 token for testing. (`publish.js` handles some subgraph integration, and `watch.js` integrates a hot reload feature that while running recompiles and deploys the contracts any time a change is made and saved, and injects the abi and address into the frontend.)
+`scripts` contains a deployment script (`deploy.js`) which currently deploys a NFette factory, a test NFT contract, a NFette market template, and a mock ERC20 token for testing.
+(It also intitalizes the market template.) (`publish.js` handles some subgraph integration, and `watch.js` integrates a hot reload feature that while running recompiles and deploys the contracts any time a change is made and saved, and injects the abi and address into the frontend.)

 `contracts` is where the NFette contract suite lives.
-At the root level there are four contracts.
+At the root level there are five contracts.
 We'll detail them briefly here and dive deeper on them below.

 `Curve` contains most of the math for using a bonding curve to determine token buy and sell values, though there are some parameters passed in from the ERC20 marketplaces.
 This allows the Curve contract to map any curve, and isn't restricted to just one.